ariacom/Seal-Report/README.md

 **Quick start guides**  for building reports are available at the <a href="http://www.sealreport.org" target=_blank>Seal Report</a> Web site.

-Use the <a href="http://forum.sealreport.org" target=_blank>Seal Report Forum</a> to get free support, information and hints on the product or read the [Wiki](https://github.com/ariacom/Seal-Report/wiki) for technical documentation.
+Use the <a href="http://forum.sealreport.org" target=_blank>Seal Report Forum</a> to get free support, information and hints on the product, or read the [Wiki](https://github.com/ariacom/Seal-Report/wiki) for technical documentation.

 # Screen shots
 ## Report Designer